sruthisDev/AWS-Hackathon-Elderly-AI-Companion/README.md

-# AI Copilot for Senior Citizens - AWS Integration
+# AI Companion for Senior Citizens - AWS Integration

 This project integrates Claude 3.5 Sonnet (via AWS Bedrock) with a React frontend and FastAPI backend for medical information extraction and management.